telerik/kendo-ui-builder/docs/views/stacked-data-grids.md

 > In order for the Stacked Data Grids view to work properly, the data sources to which you bind the stacked grids need to be related.
 Otherwise, the stacked grids will not render the data.
 For more information, refer to the articles on [data providers]({% slug dataprovidersoverview_kuib %}).

 The view also includes custom sections where you can include your own HTML.
-Each section is identified in the view design page with a placeholder containing descriptive text:
+Each section is identified in the view design page with a placeholder which contains descriptive text.

 * Custom top HTML section&mdash; Located in the area above **Header Title**.
-* Custom top parent HTML section&mdash; Located in the area below the **Parent Grid Title** but above the parent grid itself.
+* Custom top parent HTML section&mdash; Located in the area below the **Parent Grid Title** but above the parent Grid.
 * Custom middle HTML section&mdash; Located in the area below the **Parent Grid** and above the **Child Grid Title**.
-* Custom top child html section&mdash; Located in the area below the **Child Grid Title** but above the **Child Grid** itself
+* Custom top child html section&mdash; Located in the area below the **Child Grid Title** but above the child Grid.
 * Custom bottom HTML section&mdash; Located in the area below **Child Grid**.

 The Builder automatically generates these files in the `\app\src\modules\[module-name]\[view-name]\` folder and you need to add your custom HTML code to these files.
 The **Edit** option on each custom HTML section allows you to edit the corresponding file from within the Builder.